-Sleepability is unique in that I specialise in using proven natural remedies and relaxation techniques to help restore sleep and improve your sleep.
-With 20 years’ experience as a natural health practitioner – using Homeopathy, Herbs, Stress Management, Natural Nutrition and Essential Oils – you can be assured that there are several remedies and approaches that I will tailor to your unique sleep problem.
+Sleepability is unique in that I specialise in using proven homeopathic remedies and relaxation techniques to help restore sleep and improve your sleep.
+With 20 years’ experience as a natural health practitioner, you can be assured there are many options in my toolbox which I tailor to your unique sleep problem.
 Over this time, I have helped many clients with their sleep problems and many other associated health conditions.
-And there is plenty of research to prove the efficacy of natural remedies, nutrition and relaxation techniques for sleep, mental health and general wellness.5-11
+And there is plenty of research to prove the efficacy of natural remedies, nutrition and relaxation techniques for sleep, mental health and general wellness.7-12

 Experience has shown that symptoms are rarely the problem itself, but a messenger from the body that something is out of synch.
 This leads to a completely different perception of a case and, in turn, treatment options and this flexibility and adaptability makes the most complex cases accessible.